MWSchmid/RNAseq_protocol/README.md

 [two group comparison with batch effect](examples/TGWB.md)

+or a "real-world example": [paired data from the cancer genome atlas](examples/TCGA_pairedSamples.md)

 Eventually you have more than two groups for which you would like to do all pairwise comparisons:

 [multiple two group comparisons](examples/MTGNB.md) [REQUIRES EACH GROUP TO BE REPLICATED]